 It’s the question anyone connected to Hamilton hears over and over and over: How can I get a ticket?
-From reporters asking producer Jeffrey Seller in the Tony Awards press room to Gayle King asking Alexander himself, actor Javier Muñoz, on CBS This Morning, it’s undoubtedly the hottest ticket in town.
 The Richard Rodgers Theatre is regularly filled over official capacity and doesn’t show signs of slowing down.
-But, don’t lose hope!
+But don’t lose hope!
 Tickets are far from impossible to come by.
 Here are the ways you can get in the room where the phenomenon happens:

 1. BUY TICKETS THROUGH THE BOX OFFICE – HEAR US OUT

 If you’re willing to pay full price (or splurge), there are tickets available for purchase at the box office or online for upcoming performances.
 For online purchase, stick with official ticketing websites like Ticketmaster and Ticketmaster Plus.
 (In fact, the official Hamilton site hosts a disclaimer that purchasing tickets from other sources “runs a high risk of receiving fraudulent tickets.”)

 Before you sigh that it will take too long: You may not have to wait months to see the show.
 Official re-sale tickets are often available through Ticketmaster’s re-sale program for same-day performance—or in advance, but not too far off.

 2. ENTER THE LOTTERY – THE CHEAPEST WAY TO PLAY

 The cheapest way to get a seat to the Broadway smash is through the Ham4Ham Digital Lottery.
 For seven of the eight shows each week, the lottery takes place digitally through Broadway Direct.
-Tickets are $10 each and located in the front row.
 Lottery participants can enter to win up to two tickets per entry.
 For details and official rules and lottery policies, visit the official website, click New York, and then click “Broadway Lottery” in the tickets section.

 3. TRY THE LOTTERY ENTRY SHORTCUT – SO YOU DON’T FORGET TO ENTER